DominicStewart/Streaming/Introduction.md

 <li>Next, let’s download the iPhone App.
 Go <a href="https://apps.apple.com/gb/app/ndi-hx-camera/id1477266080">here</a> and buy the app from the app store.</li>
 <li>Once it has downloaded, open the app.</li>
 <li>Make sure you are on the exact same WiFi network as your Macbook or laptop.
 (Please note, due to the way networks work, this may not work correctly if you are in a cafe, hotel or airport.
 In that case, please connect the iPhone directly to your Macbook via the lightning cable you use to charge.)</li>
+<li>To connect the microphone up to a Windows laptop, just connect it to the 3.5mm jack, or plug in the USB as you would any normal microphone.
+Nothing else is required at this point.</li>
+<li><strong>Optional Step:</strong> On a Macbook, you will need a headphone splitter that you can find <a href="https://amzn.to/3bpsInb">here</a> or use a different audio interface such as the simple one found <a href="https://amzn.to/2JdkLFC">here</a>.</li>
+<li><strong>Optional Step 2:</strong> If you use a USB microphone or a different audio interface as listed above, you will need a USB hub for your Macbook too.
+Our recommended one is here.</li>
+<li>Now let’s open OBS.</li>
 <li>We need to setup a few things to begin streaming.
 Please go into the settings section of OBS and select ‘Video’.</li>
 <li>Inside here we want to change our base canvas resolution and output scaled resolution to 1920 x 1080.</li>
 <li>Next, lets go to the ‘output’ section.
 We need to calculate our video bitrate settings.</li>